imsc-rosetta/imsc-rosetta-specification/documents/documentstructure.md

 `xml:id` `tts:origin` `tts:extent` `tts:displayAlign` `style="r_default"`

+Note that `xml:id` must comply to XML constraints for `Name` - i.e. don't start with a number.
+Suggest they start with `R` followed by a number.

 For Japanese Vertical text, the additional style r_vertical will be added.  i.e. the region will contain `style="r_default r_vertical"`

 `<region>` elements will not have any content, and should be represented as closed elements,